dynamsoft-docs/camera-enhancer-docs-mobile/programming-old/android/auxiliary-api/dceframe.md

 needGenerateH3Content: true
 breadcrumbText: Android DCEFrame Class
 permalink: /programming/android/auxiliary-api/dceframe.html
+ignore: true
 ---

 # DCEFrame

+> You are viewing a historical document page of Dynamsoft Camera Enhancer v3.0.3.

 The `DCEFrame` is the class that stores pixel data and further information.